 Besides, you may also want to know about the one-ring fake missed calls “Wangiri scam” and another phone scam in Nepal.
 In both these cases, scammers used fake calls to victimize their targets.
 These prove that Nepal is not untouched by SIM fraud instances.
 The instances are actually growing as more people resort to digital services.

 Prevention is better than care.
-Here are the topmost vital protective measures you can employ in your behavior to ward off SIM Swap scams:
+Here are the topmost protective measures that help you ward off a possible SIM Swam scam:

 - Don’t share your personal information: Never share your personal data with anyone.
 It’s the most important factor to save yourself from falling prey to a SIM Swap fraud.
 The extent of misuse by the attacker has no limit.
 It’s safe not to divulge our important data with ourselves.

 - Use your SIM only: You must ensure that the SIM card you are using is in your own name.
 If the owner is a different person, if close to you, that means you don’t have the authority to manage it in other matters except for just calling, SMS, and data.
-In case, you need to transfer ownership, swap the SIM for the new one, your carrier provider first determines if the SIM is under your name.
+If you need to transfer ownership or replace the SIM, your carrier provider first determines if the SIM is under your name.
 Because after using it for a long, it’s possible to ignore or forget who is it registered to.
 But this very thing is too important.
 Be your SIM card’s legitimate owner.
-Stop Selling Recycled SIM Cards, SC Issues an Interim Order!

 - Beware of phishing links, messages, and emails: Scammers use different methods to extract and fish out their targets’ personal info.
 One of their particular vehicles is phishing links and emails.
 You may see a tempting message announcing that you have won a prize and asking you to fill out a form to claim it.
 Then in your email’s inbox, you may get links from sources unknown.
 WhatsApp has become the favorite vehicle for scammers these days.
 Scammers send you a prize announcement and ask for your phone number, bank details, and other info that can be used for SIM Swapping.
 Always follow the right sources for information, and never click or tap on links and messages that you can’t verify the rightful source.
 Just ignore and delete them.
 You should also block such numbers or sends for future security.

-Do read: How to buy SIM card in Nepal?
+Do read: How To Buy A SIM Card in Nepal?

-In case you become a victim of SIM card fraud, these are the first things you must do:
+If you fall victim to a SIM Swap attack, these are the first things you must do:

 - Contact the bank: Contact your bank or digital wallet services to disable your accounts including credit/debit card services.
 Since the fraudster may already have access to your bank and mobile wallet accounts, call them to freeze accounts.
-You can also consider transferring the money to another account to keep it from rogue hands.
+Also, consider transferring the money to another account to keep it from rogue hands.

 - Tighten your social media security: Chances are that you have used your phone number in your social media accounts.
 Remove them if possible and also disable Two-Factor Authentication (2FA).
 Change your passwords to lock the attacker out of your Facebook, Instagram, and other accounts.

-- Log out of devices: There’s a feature in most services such as Facebook, Instagram, Gmail, etc., that lets you log out of active devices on which your account is live or on which you have signed in.
-After changing your password, or creating a new one, make sure that you “tick the option” to log out of all other devices.
-This at least forces the attacker to log in again and due to the changed passwords, the attacker may lose access to your social media accounts, and other digital services.
+- Log out from devices: Facebook, Instagram, Gmail, etc., lets you log out of devices on which you have signed in.
+After changing your password, make sure that you “check the option” to log out of all other devices.
+This forces the attacker to log in again and due to the changed passwords, the attacker may lose access to your social media accounts, and other digital services.

-- Report it to the police: While contacting your carrier service is a priority, you will also need to call the police to nab the fraudster and prevent this from happening to others.
+- Contact the police: While contacting your carrier service is a priority, you will also need to call the police to nab the fraudster and prevent this from happening to others.
 Also, bringing the scammers to the judicial procedure discourages potential attackers from making any hacking attempts.

 Check out: How to register your phone in MDMS in Nepal?